avi12/web-ext-deploy/README.md

 - Opera Add-ons store:
+  - **This is not guaranteed to work!** This store uses [Google reCAPTCHA v2](https://www.google.com/recaptcha/about) which will not always be bypassable.
-  - Two-factor code: The same applies.
+  - Two-factor code: The same applies as for Firefox Add-ons store.
 To specify the current OTP, use `--opera-two-factor`
   - `EXT_ID`: Taken from the dashboard, e.g. `https://addons.opera.com/developer/package/EXT_ID`
   - `RE_CAPTCHA_SOLVER` - Available option: `2captcha`
   - `RE_CAPTCHA_API_KEY` - Get one for 2Captcha [here](https://2captcha.com?from=11267395).
 Make sure to have credits in your account.
 Required to bypass the login screen.